jonathanballs/magical/README.md

 automatically.

 Magical is designed to comply with [Postel's law](https://en.wikipedia.org/wiki/Robustness_principle) - which means that it is lenient in what it accepts and strict in what it produces.
 It accepts and supports the more common non-standard extensions to iCalendar such as `X-WR-TIMEZONE`, `X-WR-CALNAME` or `X-WR-DESC`.
 It will also gracefully handle poor character escaping and other idiosyncrasies found in real world ICS files.
-Internally it uses [NimbleParsec](https://github.com/dashbitco/nimble_parsec) for parsing to ensure robust parsing of escaped strings.
-It has been tested against a variety of edge cases and noncompliant ics files as well.
+Internally it uses [NimbleParsec](https://github.com/dashbitco/nimble_parsec) to ensure robust parsing of escaped strings.
+It has been tested against a variety of edge cases and noncompliant ics files.
 The iCalendar files that it produces are tested against both the iCalendar spec as well as real calendar software.

 ## Installation